MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

     The client installation does not check for this prerequisite but it is needed for the Azure Information Protection client to classify and protect PDF files.

-- Configure the **Microsoft Azure Information Protection** add-in to be always enabled for Office applications
+- Group policy configuration for **List of managed add-ins**

-    Configure the group policy setting **List of managed add-ins** and add the Microsoft Azure Information Protection add-in for Office applications.
+    For Office 2013 and later versions, configure the group policy setting **List of managed add-ins** and add the **Microsoft Azure Information Protection** add-in for Office applications.
 Specify the following programmatic identifiers (ProgID) for Azure Information Protection, and set the option to **1: The add-in is always enabled**.

     - For Outlook: `MSIP.OutlookAddin`